rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/learn_unsafe_rust/src/core_unsafety/abi_and_ffi.md

 ```

 You can, however, explicitly declare an external function declaration as `safe`, in which case you can call this
 function just like an ordinary Rust function.
+This makes sense if there is no parameter combination that triggers
+undefined behavior in the foreign subroutine; it is therefore advisable to only do this if there is no parameter that,
+by definition, cannot be checked for its validity, e.g. pointers.
+Since the compiler cannot verify this, it is only
+allowed to put the `safe` qualifier inside an `unsafe` external block and the developer is obligated to check for the
+absence of any unsafe behavior on certain input parameters.

 Notice that the Rust compiler also checks whether the subroutine signature is compatible with the C language.
 If a type
 is used which is not supported by C, the Rust compiler emits a warning.
 It is strongly advised to rework the signature
-if such an `improper_ctype` warning appears as the chances for undefined behavior are high, and even if the program
+if such an `improper_ctype` warning (see [Complex types](#complex-types)) appears as the chances for undefined behavior
-works in a particular version of Rust, this might change any time in case the memory layout of such a type changes due
+are high, and even if the program works in a particular version of Rust, this might change any time in case the memory
-to the updated Rust version.
+layout of such a type changes due to the updated Rust version.

+While this (and following) chapter usually mean `extern "C"` when talking about external linkage, there are also
+other calling conventions that sometimes are used as an alternative to the "standard" C calling convention for a certain
+triple.
+While these calling conventions are equivalent feature-wise, they emphasize a different optimization target by
+changing aspects like how parameters are being transferred to the subroutine and who is dong the cleanup of the stack.
+Examples are the x86 "fastcall" or "stdcall" calling conventions.
+Usually, these calling conventions also have to be
+explicitly set also on the C/C++ side.
+While it is optional to specify the calling convention when declaring a function
+as external and "C" is the default calling convention when omitted, it is recommended to always specify the calling
+convention explicitly so that it's always clear which convention is used on a specific declaration or definition.

 ### Offering subroutines to a foreign language